 - Flight Department Managers

 They typically have the central role in an emergency ensuring the proper execution of the aviation ERP.
-Aside from monitoring adherence to regulatory responsibilities, they also ensure everyone in the department is coping and should provide resources for counseling.
+Aside from monitoring adherence to regulatory responsibilities, they also ensure everyone in the department is coping and provide resources for counseling.

 - Maintenance Department